m0re4u/turbo-goggles/README.md

 ## Train diagnostic
 Files for training the diagnostic classifier over the hidden state of the ACModel LSTM.
+Additional functionality include gathering experience for datasets, examining the output of the trained models and online evaluation in the RL setting.

 Required packages:
 - torch